-- 1. Integrate and honor the roles of kūpuna, mākua, 'ōpio, and keiki. - 2.
-Provide opportunities for kūpuna to share their knowledge. - 3.
-Encourage and support mentors and master apprenticeship opportunities. - 4.
-Sponsor regular gatherings to celebrate and promote interaction and communication among all members of the community (i.e., makahiki activities, lū'au, 'aha'aina). - 5.
-Establish programs that ensure the inclusion of kūpuna expertise in all aspects of educational programs in the school community. - 6.
-Develop partnerships among educators, families, and other community representatives as co-educators in all aspects of curriculum development. - 7.
-Support environments for learners to interact with manaleo and other language practitioners. - 8.
-Seek expert support from kūpuna, practitioners, and/or institutions of higher education.

-- 1. Encourage all community members to use Hawaiian language daily and to assist anyone interested in learning the language, especially young children. - 2.
-Reinforce the importance of the Hawaiian language and culture by incorporating traditional terminology, language, and protocol in all aspects of community life and organizational practices. - 3.
-Begin and end all community events and gatherings with presentations in the Hawaiian language. - 4.
-Promote the active participation of community members in all discussions related to the perpetuation of their language and culture.
+#1 'Ike Pilina: Relationship Pathway Communities will be able to: 1.
+Integrate and honor the roles of kūpuna, mākua, 'ōpio, and keiki.
+2. Provide opportunities for kūpuna to share their knowledge.
+3. Encourage and support mentors and master apprenticeship opportunities.
+4. Sponsor regular gatherings to celebrate and promote interaction and communication among all members of the community (i.e., makahiki activities, lūʿau, ʿahaʿaina).
+5. Establish programs that ensure the inclusion of kūpuna expertise in all aspects of educational programs in the school community.
+6. Develop partnerships among educators, families, and other community representatives as co-educators in all aspects of curriculum development.
+7. Support environments for learners to interact with mānaleo and other language practitioners.
+8. Seek expert support from kūpuna, practitioners, and/or institutions of higher education. #2 'Ike 'Ōlelo: Language Pathway Communities will be able to: 1.
+Encourage all community members to use Hawaiian language daily and to assist anyone interested in learning the language, especially young children.
+2. Reinforce the importance of the Hawaiian language and culture by incorporating traditional terminology, language, and protocol in all aspects of community life and organizational practices.
+3. Begin and end all community events and gatherings with presen- tations in the Hawaiian language.
+4. Promote the active participation of community members in all discussions related to the perpetuation of their language and culture.

-- 5. Take an active role in formulating and promoting ways to perpetuate Hawaiian language usage and infuse new Hawaiian terminology into daily language exchange. - 6.
-Enable speakers of Hawaiian to actively model and reinforce proficient use of Hawaiian as a full modern language of the community. - 7.
-Support, assist, and encourage the development of Hawaiian language programs and Hawaiian speaking environments. - 8.
-Reinforce the importance and use of Hawaiian language in community and organizational practices for contemporary ties. - 9.
-Conduct literacy activities that promote the exploration of classical, traditional, contemporary, and emerging styles of literature (i.e., moʻolelo and mele of the community or island). - 10.
-Promote traditional storytelling in Hawaiian. - 11.
-Encourage the use of Hawaiian language in cultural events, meetings, media, and printed materials (i.e., flyers and posters). - 12.
-Provide simultaneous translation services where Hawaiian can be used freely and without interruption. - 13.
-Contribute expertise in teaching, public policy, and planning to raise standards for language and immersion instruction. - 14.
-Encourage the local media and public and private businesses to pronounce and write Hawaiian correctly (i.e., check cashing in Hawaiian). - 15.
-Understand how language conveys cultural knowledge and traditions (i.e., background, history, and kaona in songs). - 16.
-Promote the proper usage of the Hawaiian language.
+5. Take an active role in formulating and promoting ways to perpetuate Hawaiian language usage and infuse new Hawaiian terminology into daily language exchange.

+6. Enable speakers of Hawaiian to actively model and reinforce proficient use of Hawaiian as a full modern language of the community.

+7. Support, assist, and encourage the development of Hawaiian language programs and Hawaiian speaking environments.

+8. Reinforce the importance and use of Hawaiian language in community and organizational practices for contemporary ties.

+9. Conduct literacy activities that promote the exploration of classical, traditional, contemporary, and emerging styles of literature (i.e., moʻolelo and mele of the community or island).

+10. Promote traditional storytelling in Hawaiian.

+11. Encourage the use of Hawaiian language in cultural events, meetings, media, and printed materials (i.e., flyers and posters).

+12. Provide simultaneous translation services where Hawaiian can be used freely and without interruption.

+13. Contribute expertise in teaching, public policy, and planning to raise standards for language and immersion instruction.

+14. Encourage the local media and public and private businesses to pronounce and write Hawaiian correctly (i.e., check cashing in Hawaiian).

+15. Understand how language conveys cultural knowledge and traditions (i.e., background, history, and kaona in songs).

+16. Promote the proper usage of the Hawaiian language.

+#3 'Ike Mauli Lāhui: Cultural Identity Pathway

+Communities will be able to: